-18 For landscape in the Non-Maintained Elements area, Developer shall maintain and establish the 19 landscape elements for the landscape establishment period specified in Section 6.12.3 of the 20 Agreement.
-The landscaping establishment work shall consist of the care of all salvaged and 21 installed plant materials as part of the project in accordance with accepted horticultural 22 practices; supplying and applying all irrigation water; repairing, adjusting or replacing bracing; 23 repairing public or weather damage to all landscape areas; furnishing and applying sprays, dust 24 and/or cages to combat vandalism, disease, insects and other pests; noxious weed control, 25 pruning; and the reconfiguring, maintaining, and operating the temporary drip irrigation system 26 as specified by the Developer.
+- 18 For landscape in the Non-Maintained Elements area, Developer shall maintain and establish the - 19 landscape elements for the landscape establishment period specified in Section 6.12.3 of the - 20 Agreement.
+The landscaping establishment work shall consist of the care of all salvaged and - 21 installed plant materials as part of the project in accordance with accepted horticultural - 22 practices; supplying and applying all irrigation water; repairing, adjusting or replacing bracing; - repairing public or weather damage to all landscape areas; furnishing and applying sprays, dust - 24 and/or cages to combat vandalism, disease, insects and other pests; noxious weed control, - 25 pruning; and the reconfiguring, maintaining, and operating the temporary drip irrigation system - as specified by the Developer. - 27 The landscape establishment activities shall include providing sufficient water to keep the - 28 installed plants in a healthy condition and the reconfiguration, modification maintenance, repair, - 29 replacement and operation of the temporary water distribution system by the Developer to meet

-The landscape establishment activities shall include providing sufficient water to keep the installed plants in a healthy condition and the reconfiguration, modification maintenance, repair, the landscape establishment needs of the Project.
-The Developer shall be responsible to keep a log of all landscape establishment activities.
-The log shall contain a record of the time and date of field inspections, watering time durations and dates, fertilizer applications, repairs, replantings, and other operations conducted by Developer.
-Developer shall provide for approval the format for recording these activities prior to undertaking the work.
-Developer has the option of maintaining a nursery past the salvage and replanting operations completed as part of the D&C Period for use during the landscape establishment project.
+- 1 the landscape establishment needs of the Project.
+The Developer shall be responsible to keep a - 2 log of all landscape establishment activities.
+The log shall contain a record of the time and date - 3 of field inspections, watering time durations and dates, fertilizer applications, repairs, - 4 replantings, and other operations conducted by Developer.
+Developer shall provide for approval - 5 the format for recording these activities prior to undertaking the work.
+Developer has the option - 6 of maintaining a nursery past the salvage and replanting operations completed as part of the - 7 D&C Period for use during the landscape establishment project. - 8 The tree ties and stakes shall be removed at the end of the landscaping establishment period or - 9 as directed by ADOT.
+All trees shall stand erect on their own without stakes when brought to - this site.
+If the tree cannot stand on its own when nursery stakes are removed, the tree shall be - 11 removed and replaced.